maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

  * Package for scientific [units](../Authoring/Units.md), and a science answer test
  * Support for inequalities.
 This includes real intervals and sets of real numbers.

-## More speculative long terms plans ##

-* Steps in the working.
-In particular, variable numbers of input boxes.